devlooped/Injector/readme.md

 ```

 See [Program.cs](src/Sample/Program.cs) for complete example.

-When referencing the package from an `AnyCPU` project, the `x86` and `x64` folders will be included as
-content and copied to the project output path.
-This allows you to run the relevant `Injector.exe` for
-that matches the target process bitness.
-This executable receives the same parameters as the `Launch`
-method shown above.

 > NOTE: parameter type conversion is supported and happens via the `TypeConverter` associated with the
 parameter type.